Stories linking everyone in Telecom

 And on and on through the years came more and larger attempts at creating a comprehensive computer language.
 But all fell short, whether that was due to high expectations, not following best practices, or increased security threats.

-RAD as a starting point for NCDPs and LCDPs
+Low Code RAD as a Starting Point for NCDPs and LCDPs

-And so we enter the modern era, in which new RAD tools have come into existence.
+And so we enter the modern era, in which new RAD low code tools have come into existence.
 These tools are, thankfully, learning from – and moving past – their predecessors’ mistakes.

 No-code development platforms (NCDPs) and low-code development platforms (LCDPs) are both instruments of RAD.
 This method is now favored over the previously preferred Waterfall method, which required reengineering each time a new change or update was needed.
 That meant lots of strict planning, along with a strict adherence to that plan if you wanted it to actually take effect.
 RAD, however, allows for the quick release of prototypes and iterations with the use of software and user feedback.
 It relies on building, demonstrating, and refining in multiple successions, until the desired outcome is established.